Tiger Bay and the World

 The aim is to promote the heritage and cultural diversity of Tiger Bay and Cardiff Docklands.

 Our archive was not well sorted or catalogued.
-A successful application to National Lottery Heritage Fund allowed us to put in place the project "Tiger Bay - Preserving the Stories" which means that not only are we putting this right but also more stories can be collected.
-More information can be found in Tiger Bay Times - here
+Our latest successful application to National Lottery Heritage Fund allowed us to put in place the new project "Tiger Bay - Giving the Story New Life".

 The Heritage & Cultural Exchange online archive can be viewed at www.hcearchive.org.uk